ajeygore/ajeygore.github.com/about.md

 ###### **I am negatively-biased against:**

 - people without skin flesh in the game that want a say.
-- people who use appeals to authority instead of reason in their arguments.
 - people who cause drama.
 - people who don't study and iterate but want to be treated as if they do.